typescript-cheatsheets/react/README.md

 Why `allowSyntheticDefaultImports` over `esModuleInterop`?
 [Daniel Rosenwasser](https://twitter.com/drosenwasser/status/1003097042653073408) has said that it's better for webpack/parcel.
 For more discussion check out <https://github.com/wmonk/create-react-app-typescript/issues/214>

-You should also check [the new TypeScript docs for official descriptions between each compiler flag](https://www.typescriptlang.org/v2/en/tsconfig#allowSyntheticDefaultImports)!
+You should also check [the TypeScript docs for official descriptions of each compiler flag](https://www.typescriptlang.org/tsconfig#allowSyntheticDefaultImports)!

 </details>